Educator workshops are offered regularly throughout the year on a variety of topics.

 - Deans and curriculum directors

-- Teacher leaders
+- Teachers and teacher leaders

 - Board members and parents